The Anthropology and Sociology of Modern Day South-East Asia

 Blackboard module will be active.

 Students who have been granted admission must register for this course on Blackboard.

 1. Electronic Reader (for more info see the Blackboard site from February 2015)

 2. A monigraphy to be chosen from:

-- Hinton, Alexander Laban.
-2005.
-Why did they kill?: Cambodia in the shadow of the genocide.
+- Hinton, A. L. (2005).
+Why did they kill?
+Cambodia in the shadow of genocide.
+California series in public anthropology, 11.
 Berkeley: University of California Press.

 |Maakt deel uit van||Soort opleiding||Semester||Blok|